Skip to Content

 The Head of Department is responsible for:

-• adding student progression as an agenda item to staff meetings
+• including student progression as an agenda item to staff meetings

 • initiating conversations with educators to discuss emerging progression issues